creativestyle/checkout-by-amazon-doc/customization.rst

 Frontend templates
 ------------------

-If you are using a custom design theme and would like to adjust the appearance of **Login and Pay with Amazon** templates, please complete the following steps (all paths are relative to the Magento root folder):
+If you are using a custom design theme and would like to adjust the appearance of **Amazon Pay** templates, please complete the following steps (all paths are relative to the Magento root folder):

 .. warning:: Never edit the default template or skin files directly as they can be (and surely will be) overwritten when upgrading this extension to a newer version.
 Edit their copies only as described below.